tshepang/blog/content/computing/a better Python.rst

 `This post`__ led me to an interesting paper titled *An Empirical Investigation into Programming Language Syntax*.
-Now, since I'm a Python sucker, here is what I would use change in order to follow advice from `that paper`__::
+Now, since I'm a Python sucker, here is what I would change in Python in order to follow advice from `that paper`__::

     before       after